ShaniGetz/LogoGuide/README.md

 # LogoGuide
-- A tool for generating logo designs for companies according to their description
+- A tool for generating logo designs for companies according to their description.
 - Final project in the course Machine Learning as a Tool for Interactive Interactions in the Hebrew University.

 - Tool demonstration: https://youtu.be/JXy3WfORL9s